Nigel G Wilcox

 At least the Wheel locking nut was still there.....

-So, no mice in the back of the car, looked almost like tobacco and some form of grass, very difficult to clean off the carpet.
+So, no mice in the back of the car, looked almost like tobacco and some form of grass, very difficult to clean off the carpet, it may have caused me giddiness as mentioned earlier.....
 Made me a little light headed, strange that....
-After a struggle, I decided to take the back window out as I had ordered a new rear window kit - this made it much easier to clean out and also caused more problems, given hindsight, (this was not a good idea at the time, as it would not go back).
+After a struggle, I decided to take the back zipper window out as I had ordered a new rear window kit - this made it much easier to clean out and also caused more problems, given hindsight, (this was not a good idea at the time, as it would not zip back in).

 Looking at the Back Window